-The 20 Precepts Translated
+The Twenty Precepts Translated

 "Worth the Price of Admission".

-There on the shelf stuck between a bunch of larger books with lots of colourful pictures and glossy pages was a small book with a brightly coloured jacket.
+Friday found me in a book store wandering around in the sports section.
+There on the shelf, stuck between a bunch of larger books with colourful pictures and glossy pages, was a small book with a brightly coloured jacket.
 Since I had learnt long ago that good things often come in small packages I picked it up.

 I was not disappointed.

-Here in my hand was a translation in English for the first time describing in detail the twenty guiding principles of karate as laid down by Master Gichin Funakoshi.
+Here in my hand was a translation in English that for the first time described in detail the twenty guiding principles of karate as laid down by Master Gichin Funakoshi.
 The book originally written in Japanese has been translated by a fellow martial artist named John Teramoto, Go Dan, (5th Dan) who also translated into English Master Funakoshi's book "Karate-Do Nyumon".

 John is a student of Sensei Tsutomu Oshima, who many years ago translated Master Funakoshi's book "Karate Do Kyohan" into English.
-The book quickly became the go to reference material for Shotokan Karate students the world over.
+That book quickly became the go to reference material for Shotokan Karate students the world over.
 Sensei Tsutomu Oshima is the Founder and Chief Instructor of Shotokan Karate of America (SKA).
 John Teramoto is currently the President of the Shotokan Karate of America's Black Belt Council.

-This book contains a series of short commentaries written by Genwa Nakasone (1895 -1978) in 1938.
+The book is entitled, "The Twenty Guiding Principles of Karate" and it contains a series of short commentaries written by Genwa Nakasone in 1938.
 The commentaries are on each one of Master Funakoshi's twenty precepts of karate.
 Master Funakoshi personally read all of the commentaries and approved each of them.
 By adding a more detailed explanation to what Master Funakoshi meant by each of his precepts, the book clarifies many of the precepts that up until now had been left open to various interpretations.

-What is contained in the first few pages alone I think is well worth the price of admission.
+The choice here is a simple one - buy the book.
+What is contained in the first few pages alone is well worth the price of admission.